 Science is associated with everything we see, smell, hear, taste and use in today’s world.
 At Montgomery Academy, we encourage students to develop their interest and enthusiasm for science through investigative analysis, modelling and collaborative problem solving.
-From Year 7 onwards, we aim to embed and sequentially strengthen scientific skills and understanding so that students can describe and explain what they observe experimentally and then apply their knowledge to unfamiliar but linked real life scenarios.
+From Year 7 onwards, we aim to embed and sequentially strengthen scientific skills, vocabulary and understanding so that students can describe and explain what they observe experimentally and then apply their knowledge to unfamiliar but linked real life scenarios.

 Within each science lesson at Montgomery, students will be tasked with answering a challenge question that underpins the entire lesson.
-They will initially complete a retrieval entry task designed to improve their long-term memory of key concepts.
+They will initially complete a low stakes retrieval entry task designed to improve their long-term memory of key concepts.
 Lessons where appropriate will involve a group based practical investigation which allows students to work with others, build team work and communication skills and make informed judgements from the results they generate.
 We aim to model examples, engage students in discovery-based learning before then challenging them to apply their knowledge.

 Alongside the science curriculum at Montgomery, lies a plethora of extracurricular activities.
 As well as popular Year 7 and 8 science clubs, we also run a space club, an award-winning STEM club and a science creative arts club.
 We also organise a yearly science visit to Paris.
 This important science enrichment serves to motivate, inspire and enthuse our students.
 It supplements our academic curriculum and allows students to appreciate that science can change lives for the better in terms of the environment, medicine, technology, business and commerce.
 Making science more accessible and linking it to careers in the real world is how we believe we will develop and encourage the scientists of the future.